Are you getting confused between the Radiant Rider Waite and Universal Waite? Well, you have come to the right place.

 - English (Publication Language)

-The deck was first published in 1909, and, except a few changes were made at the request of Waite himself, the deck’s images and their accompanying explanations were left unchanged.
+The deck was first published in 1909, and, except for a few changes made at Waite’s request, the deck’s images and accompanying explanations were left unchanged.

 The radiant Rider Waite deck is the same version as the Rider Waite deck.
 It is a faithful re-drawing of Pamela Coleman Smith’s design.